Winter Hikes in Leadville CO That Will Take Your Breath Away

 Mineral Belt Trail - the route we went

-As this trail loops around Leadville, you can pick up the trail in several spots.
+The Mineral Belt Trail runs in a loop around Leadville, Colorado.
+You can pick up the trail in several spots.
 We followed the directions from AllTrails and parked alongside the road just off Elm Street.

 Trail Details